taimurhassan/mvi_icip/README.md

 There are four different problems within the tournament.
 The participants can choose one of them to solve within the prescribed time frame.
 The summary of each problem is presented below, whereas their detailed descriptions are uploaded on the tournament website:
 </p>

-## Problem-1: Detecting and Predicting ArduCopter Sensory Failures through Advanced Signal and Image Processing with Machine Learning
+## Problem-1: Detecting and Predicting UAV Sensory Failures through Advanced Signal and Image Processing with Machine Learning
 <p align="justify">
 Unmanned Aerial Vehicles (UAVs) play a crucial role in various applications, including surveillance, agriculture, and disaster response.
 The reliability and performance of UAVs heavily depend on the accurate functioning of their sensors.
-The ArduCopter platform, a popular choice for UAV enthusiasts and professionals alike, relies on a diverse set of sensors for navigation and stability.
 Detecting and predicting sensory failures in real-time is paramount for ensuring the safe and efficient operation of these UAVs.
-This proposal aims to address the issue of ArduCopter sensory failures through the utilization of state-of-the-art signal processing, image processing, and machine learning techniques.
+This proposal aims to address the issue of UAV sensory failures through the utilization of state-of-the-art signal processing, image processing, and machine learning techniques.
 We will leverage a comprehensive dataset that includes a variety of sensory inputs, encompassing accelerometer readings, gyroscope data, camera images, and other relevant information.
 </p>

 ## Problem-2: Detecting Structural Cracks and Disorientations in Buildings and Construction Sites